nemanjan00/jekyll/_posts/2024-01-07-radio-modulation.md

 ![](/assets/morse_am.png)

+(In reallity we never go to zero, and there always is small amount leftover of carrier)

 But, what happens if we want to encode more that one character each wave?
 Well, this is where things get interesting.

 ![](/assets/am_lobes.png)